 Thomas Schoutens is the Chief Development Officer who joined the Group in February 2010 with responsibility for overseeing all of the Group's development activity.
-Mr. Schoutens previously held the role of director at Carrefour.
-Prior to this, Mr. Schoutens spent 11 years at general contractors Besix and CFE (Vinci) with long term assignments in Prague, Budapest, Warsaw, Moscow and St. Petersburg.
-Mr. Schoutens holds a degree in Business Administration and Engineering from ICHEC Business School, Brussels.
+With over 22 years of experience in the real estate and construction industry in Central & Eastern Europe, Thomas previously held the role of Director at Carrefour, overseeing expansion and assets in Poland and Russia and was responsible for driving the development of Carrefour and its real estate portfolio in the region.
+Thomas previously spent 11 years at general contractors Besix and CFE (Vinci) with long term assignments in Prague, Budapest, Warsaw, Moscow and St. Petersburg.
+Thomas holds a degree in Business Administration and Engineering from ICHEC Business School, Brussels.